 I will never stop learning - about technology, about people, about what makes the world turn.
 I find great joy in actualizing what I learn into tangible, practical projects, and seeing ideas come to life.

-Currently, I freelance in the chasmic world of web development (3 years and counting).
+I spend most of my time building products, tools, and systems that make complex workflows feel simpler.
 I hope to continue building and contributing to products that bring value to people's lives.
 Working towards something bigger?
 Count me in.

 I learned a lot.
 About the subject, about the students, about my teaching style, and about myself.